Million Dollar Reload: Rebranding and Blackwater Conspiracy

 A decision was made that, given their change in musical style, Million Dollar Reload would benefit from rebranding, to move the project forward.
 Million Dollar Reload became Blackwater Conspiracy, with a surprise announcement during a gig at the Belfast Empire in August 2015.
 A new backdrop and logo design was unveiled.

 Blackwater Conspiracy went to Rockfield Studios, Wales in 2016, to record the band's first album post-rebranding.
 This album, entitled Shootin' The Breeze, was released in June 2017.

-In 2020, Blackwater Conspiracy released their second album, entitled Two Tails and The Dirty Truth of Love and Revolution, and embarked on their Love and Revolution tour in 2021 (delayed from 2020 due to the COVID-19 Pandemic) to promote the new album.
+In 2020, Blackwater Conspiracy released their second album, entitled Two Tails and The Dirty Truth of Love and Revolution, and embarked on their Love and Revolution tour in 2021 (delayed from 2020 due to the COVID-19 pandemic) to promote the new album.

+In June 2023, the band announced that they had signed with record label Golden Robot Records, and that new music is being made for the first time since 2020.

-As of October 2022, Blackwater Conspiracy consists of singer Phil Conalane, guitarist Brian Mallon, bassist Kie McMurray, drummer Fionnbharr O'Hagain and keyboardist Kevy Brennan.
+As of June 2023, Blackwater Conspiracy consists of singer Phil Conalane, guitarist Brian Mallon, bassist Kie McMurray, drummer Fionnbharr O'Hagain and keyboardist Kevy Brennan.